datatrails/datatrails-samples/archivist_samples/sbom_document/README.md

 ### Making a release

-When a new official release is issued, update the version history in RKVST with `SoftwarePackage.publish()`:
+When a new official release is issued, update the version history in RKVST with `SoftwarePackageDocument.publish()`:

 ```python
 # Assume Archivist connection already initialized in `arch`